Yang-Mills-Utiyama Theory and Graviweak Correspondence: Introduction

+This study is also inspired by recent works by Woit\cite{Woit:2021bmb,Woit:2023idu}, who has proposed a novel approach to possible chirality asymmetric method to treat both Minkowski space-time and the Yang--Mills theory.
 The Lie-algebra homomorphism $\sss\ooo(4)=\sss\uuu(2)\oplus\sss\uuu(2)$ and $\sss\ooo(1,3)\otimes\C=\sss\lll(2,\C)\oplus\overline{\sss\lll(2,\C)}$ gives us a hint about the graviweak correspondence.
-This homomorphism between rotational and unitary groups is accidental, appearing only in low-dimensional spaces such as $\sss\ooo(3)=\sss\uuu(2)$; it is not valid for higher dimensional rotation.
-An angular momentum is an eigenvector of the $O(3)$ generator, and a spinor is that of $SU\!(2)$ one.
-Eigenvalues of $SU\!(2)$ spinor can be treated as a half-integer valued angular momentum in physics owing to this homomorphism.
-In the higher-dimensional spaces, a pair $O(N)$ and $SU\!(N-1)$ does not have such a homomorphism; thus, the $SU\!(N-1)$ spinor is not interpreted as the $SO(N)$ angular momentum when $N\geq5$.
-This observation suggests that accidental homomorphism in the four-dimensional space-time may be the origin of the graviweak correspondence.
-This study is also inspired by recent works by Woit\cite{Woit:2021bmb,Woit:2023idu}, who has proposed a novel approach to possible chirality asymmetric method to treat both Minkowski space-time and the Yang-Mills theory.
+This Lie-algebra homomorphism between rotational and unitary groups is accidental, appearing only in low-dimensional spaces such as $\sss\ooo(3)=\sss\uuu(2)$; it is not valid for higher dimensional rotation.
+An angular momentum is an eigenvector of the $SO(3)$ generator, and a spinor is that of $SU\!(2)$ one.
+Eigenvalues of $SU\!(2)$ spinor can be treated as a half-integer valued angular momentum in physics owing to this accidental Lie-algebra homomorphism.
+In the higher-dimensional spaces, a pair $SO(N)$ and $SU\!(N\!-\!1)$ does not share their Lie-algebra; thus, the $SU\!(N\!-\!1)$ spinor is not interpreted as the $SO(N)$ angular momentum when $N\geq5$.
+This observation tells us that accidental homomorphism in four-dimensional space-time plays an essential role in fixing the properties of fermions.

+Only left-handed fermions have a weak charge.
+On the other hand, we can describe a gravitational interaction using only half the space-time degree of freedom, say the right-handed part.
+It suggests the origin of the $\SU(2)$ gauge symmetry is owing to another half of the space-time degree of freedom.
+This is one aspect of the graviweak correspondence.
+If it is true, we can understand the universe being weakly charged.
+This observation tells us that accidental homomorphism in four-dimensional space-time plays an essential role in fixing the properties of fermions.
 This study's tertiary and last objective is to pursue the graviweak correspondence using the tool to connect Euclidean and Lorentzian metrics developed for achieving the secondary objective.